Warsaw Ghetto Uprising: Aftermath

 In 1968, the 25th anniversary of the Warsaw Ghetto Uprising, Zuckerman was asked what military lessons could be learned from the uprising.
 He replied:

 I don't think there's any real need to analyze the Uprising in military terms.
 This was a war of less than a thousand people against a mighty army and no one doubted how it was likely to turn out.
 This isn't a subject for study in military school. (...)
 If there's a school to study the human spirit, there it should be a major subject.
 The important things were inherent in the force shown by Jewish youth after years of degradation, to rise up against their destroyers, and determine what death they would choose: Treblinka or Uprising.

 On 7 December 1970, West German Chancellor Willy Brandt spontaneously knelt while visiting the Monument to the Ghetto Heroes memorial in the People's Republic of Poland.
 At the time, the action surprised many and was the focus of controversy, but it has since been credited with helping improve relations between the NATO and Warsaw Pact countries.
 Many people from the United States and Israel came for the 1983 commemoration.
-The last surviving Jewish resistance fighter, Simcha Rotem, died in Jerusalem on 22 December 2018, at age 94.
+The last surviving Jewish resistance fighter, Michael Smuss, died on 21 October 2025 at the age of 99.
+Previously, Simcha Rotem had been credited as the last surviving fighter.
+He died in Jerusalem on 22 December 2018 at age 94.